shelleywong/CSCI211-Course-Materials/Labs/lab10.md

 ## Sample Recursion Problems:

 You may want to start by trying to solve these problems on paper, as this is what you will need to do on Midterm 2; however, make sure to complete a version of each function that can be submitted to INGInious so that you can get credit for this lab.
-Driver programs that call these functions are available in the 211-starter-pack/211/lab10* directories:
+Driver programs that call these functions are available in the CSCI211 starter-repo `211/lab10_*` directories:
 * lab10_equal
 * lab10_largest
 * lab10_sorted